drewm/morse/README.md

 Please write a corresponding PHPUnit test for the feature you're adding.
 Note that you can't rely on the environment, so just test that the detection works and returns a sane value.

+### Testing for function availability

+PHP gives us `function_exists()` for testing if a function has been declared.
+In some circumstances (e.g. when suhosin blacklisting is invoked), this can return `true` even if the function has been disabled and isn't available for use.
+Therefore, do the following within a feature class to detect whether a function is both declared _and_ not disabled:

+    self::functionAvailable('pongo_panda')